-- 1. Peer-reviewed academic publications.
+- Peer-reviewed academic publications.
 List each publication in proper format (e.g., Finley C, Zhang C, Fewell JE: Sex steroid levels near the term of pregnancy do not alter lipopolysaccharide-induced fever in oophorectomized rats.
 Exp.
 Physiol.
 100:323-330, 2015) and detail in 150 words or less the principle finding as well as your role in the work/publication. - 2.
 Published abstracts resulting from oral or poster presentations at national or international meetings.
 List each abstract in proper format (Lun R, Zhang C, Fewell JE: Adenosine receptor blockade impairs the ability of rat pups to autoresuscitate from primary apnea during repeated exposure to hypoxia.
-FASEB J 28:LB790, 2014) and detail in 150 words or less the principle finding as well as your role in the work/publication. - 3.
-Non-peer-reviewed academic or non-academic publications.
-List each publication in proper format (same as #1) and detail in 150 words or less the content as well as your role in the work/publication. - 4.
-Presentations.
-Applicants are encouraged to list their presentations (oral and/or poster) at regional, national or international meetings.
-Please use the following format: Finley C: Sex steroid levels near the term of pregnancy do not alter lipopolysaccharide-induced fever in oophorectomized rats.
-Poster Presentation at the Federation of Societies for Experimental Biology, San Diego, 2015.
+FASEB J 28:LB790, 2014) and detail in 150 words or less the principle finding as well as your role in the work/publication.